CathalButler/openwrt-telegram-notifier/README.md

-# OpenWRT Device Nofication System
+# OpenWRT Device Notification System

 While travelling, I was in need of a travel router as I was using a VPN for all my devices, so I picked up a Raspberry Pi and installed [OpenWRT](https://openwrt.org/) on it which comes with a load of cool features out of the box.